kevinsogo/compgen/README.md

 You can also prepare a full problem from scratch using this library.
 Everything can be done locally.
 If you write it properly, it will be easy to upload it to various judges/platforms.

+For a more beginner-friendly tutorial, see [this page](docs/TUTORIAL.md).

 ## Phase A. Preparation